BaseMax/AutoInviteToOrgByStar/README.md

 ## What is this?

-### You can STAR this repository, After that, you will invite to a surprise and fantastic organization.
+### You can FORK and STAR this repository, After that, you will invite to a surprise and fantastic organization.

 ## Deploy